basho-labs/riak_explorer/README.md

 ### Explorer API endpoints

-Take a look at the listing of Explorer API resources below.
 The three types of API endpoints available are:

 1. The **Riak proxy** endpoints, `/riak/nodes/` and `/riak/clusters/`.
 The app uses these endpoints to make calls to the plain [Riak HTTP